 2) Note if you can feel any emotion or physical sensation when you focus on this. (eg: feeling stressed, angry, tightness in your chest, pit in your stomach etc).
 Identify the level of intensity for you right now on a 0-10 scale (0 being no intensity, 10 being maximum intensity).

 3) Tap the side of hand point continuously while saying the following 3 times:

-eg: “Even though I’m stressed by this project, I deeply and completely accept myself”.
+eg: “Even though I want to have a great body, but it will mean I’m deprived of my favorite foods, I deeply and completely accept myself”.

 (Note: If the last part of this statement feels off, you can try using “I accept I’m feeling this” or “I’m OK right now”).

-4) Gently tap the 8 points about 7 times each with your fingertips while repeating a brief phrase at each point, that reminds you of the problem. eg: “feeling stressed”, “this project”.
+4) Gently tap the 8 points about 7 times each with your fingertips while repeating a brief phrase at each point, that reminds you of the problem. eg: “I would be deprived”.

-6) Repeat until intensity is 0, adjusting statements to reflect any changes you experience.
+6) Repeat, adjusting statements to reflect any changes you experience.